 On November 10, 1994, the Bronx County District Attorney dismissed the charges.

-Ramos filed a wrongful conviction lawsuit and in December the City of New York agreed to settle the lawsuit for $5 million.
+Ramos filed a civil rights lawsuit seeking compensation for his wrongful conviction.
+In December 2003, the City of New York agreed to settle the lawsuit for $5 million.

 – Maurice Possley